Vice-Admiral Sir Samuel Hood, 1st Bt.1

 Last Edited=30 Jul 2005

 Ethel Rose Kendall was the daughter of Charles Kendall.1 She married Lt.
 Hon.
-Maurice Henry Nelson Hood, son of Arthur Wellington Alexander Nelson Hood, 2nd Viscount Bridport of Cricket St. Thomas and Lady Maria Georgiana Julia Fox-Strangways, on 19 November 1908.1 She died on 17 April 1931 at Eastbourne, Sussex, England.1
+Maurice Henry Nelson Hood, son of Arthur Wellington Alexander Nelson Hood, 2nd Viscount Bridport of Cricket St. Thomas and Lady Maria Georgiana Julia Fox-Strangways, on 19 November 1908.1 She died on 17 April 1931 at Eastbourne, Sussex, EnglandG.1

 From 19 November 1908, her married name became Hood.1 On 11 March 1925 she was granted by Royal Warrant the title and precendece of widow of a visocunt.2